-This list is not exhaustive, but will hopefully point in the direction of the source of funding you are looking for.
+This list is not exhaustive, but will hopefully point you in the direction of the source of funding you are looking for.
 Click on the headings for the links to relevant websites.

 BBC Children In need